Massachusetts August 23, 2019

 There are few fall traditions as treasured and timeless as getting lost in a corn maze.
 Massachusetts is filled with charming farms that offer amazing mazes and plenty of other great fall activities.
-Take a look at these awesome corn mazes across the state.
+Below we’ve listed some of the best corn mazes in Massachusetts that are great fun for families with kids of all ages.
+Let’s check it out.

 1. Mike’s Maze at Warner Farm, Sunderland

 This eight-acre maze is always artfully designed and plenty of fun.
 Warner Farm also offers classic and unusual autumn activities like firing a huge potato cannon named "Lil’ Tot."
-This year’s maze celebrates the 40th anniversary of the Voyager missions.
+Each year has a new theme, and this year they've created a retro 70's-theme that's totally groovy.
+For more information, check out their

 2. Sauchuk’s Corn Maze, Plympton